cyberrangecz/image-windows-server-2019/README.md

 General requirement and instructions how to create and import created images to OpenStack/Vagrant are available in [wiki](https://gitlab.ics.muni.cz/muni-kypo-images/muni-kypo-images-wiki/-/wikis/image-packer).

-SSH and WinRM is enabled, SSH login using password is disabled. `ssh-key.pub` is inserted for the `vagrant` user.
+SSH and WinRM is enabled, SSH login using password is disabled.

 ## Image for QEMU/OpenStack